wchristian/perl5_wiki/Perl-Protocol-Declaration.md

 BEGIN failed--compilation aborted.
 ```

-Which is exactly what v7 would
+Which is exactly what should happen with code written for the v7 protocol but run from a perl5 binary.

 # Mixed protocols